ansible07/Orbital/Setting.md

 the oceans quickly absorbed the excess CO2 in the water and atmosphere, preventing the worst aspects of the greenhouse effect.

+Of course, even in a nearly perfect world, there will be conflict, and interesting stories to tell.

 The main groups of humanity: